 PrizePicks ask contest entrants to choose between two to four players and the over/under on their projected fantasy score.
 Payouts are up to 10 times the entry fee, depending on the number of picks.
 PrizePicks offers contests for a variety of sports, including the four major US leagues.

 What is Daily Fantasy Sports?

-Fantasy sports gives fans the chance to play general manager by putting together teams that competes against friends, foes and other sports fans based on how the athletes perform in real life.
+Fantasy sports give fans the chance to play general manager by putting together teams that compete against friends, foes, and other sports fans based on how the athletes perform in real life.

 That’s what has helped make season-long fantasy sports leagues attractive to millions for decades.
 The chance to make essential lineup decisions and the thrill of head-to-head competition are significant parts of fantasy sports’ appeal.

 DFS multiplies these factors exponentially.
 It boils down the excitement of season-long fantasy sports into a single night’s lineup of games.
 Then, it allows you to do it over again the next day.

 Still, DFS is a lot like season-long fantasy sports.
 Players create the teams, make all the lineup decisions and try to outscore opponents.
 The only real difference is the time frame.
 But that’s a big difference.

 Modern sports fans thrive on immediate, accelerated gratification, which makes DFS the perfect accompaniment to a night of game viewing.

 DFS contests often involve a small slate of games or just a single game itself.
 Either way, it has quickly become a fast and fun way to enhance the sports-watching experience.

 DFS vs. sports betting